JorisJamers/cloud-native-track-openshift/lab-05/README.md

 Click `Save` and you will get the message that the horizontal autoscaling for `jenkins` is successful.

-When you navigate to `Applications``Pods` you will now notice that a second pod is preparing.
+When you navigate to `Applications` `Pods` you will now notice that a second pod is preparing.This could take a minute.
 When this is done you will have the `2` minimum pods of the `jenkins` instance.

 ![autoscaler_pods_2](../images/autoscaler_pods_2.png "autoscaler_pods_2")